krono-safe/mcti-detect/README.md

   - `node`: the name of the node that the source can reach;
   - `transition`: the name of the transition along the arc joining `source` and `node`.

+The `display` key contains an array of objects, each of them containing the following keys:
+- `id` (mandatory): the name of the transition or node;
+- `html`: an HTML representation of the label, that dot understands.

 #### Exclusion Groups